New eBook on Impressionist Art Launched April 2015: From Paris Pavements to the Shores of the Seine

 YouTube interview on background of historical novel, The Eagle & the Swan (2013)

 Maximizing eBook technology with more than 100 interactive, color images of beloved paintings + engaging text, Impressionism: A Legacy of Light sets a new standard for visual art on the web or in tablet format.
-Available in April 2015 from iBooks for iPad or from the publisher's website to download on a personal computer, the eBook is like a digital docent leading a guided tour of a once controversial, now revered movement.
+Available from iBooks for iPad or from the publisher's website to download on a personal computer, the eBook is like a digital docent leading a guided tour of a once controversial, now revered movement.

 Carol Strickland is a freelance writer and regular correspondent on art, architecture, and culture for Art in America magazine and The Christian Science Monitor .
 Her two books on art and architecture, The Annotated Mona Lisa: A Crash Course in Art History from Prehistoric to Post-Modern and The Annotated Arch: A Crash Course in the History of Architecture, were both Book of the Month Club selections.
 They have been printed in many translations.
 The Annotated Mona Lisa is in its second edition, having sold more than 450,000 copies and is frequently listed as a best-seller on amazon.com.
 Other recent books include: The Illustrated Timeline of Art History, The Illustrated Timeline of Western Literature, Aris Kalaizis: Rubbacord, Making Sky, and Paul Waldman: Eros, Art, and Magic.